Synchrotron Radiation Source

-The Synchrotron Radiation Source (SRS) at the Daresbury Laboratory in Cheshire, England was the first second-generation synchrotron radiation source to produce X-rays.
+The Synchrotron Radiation Source (SRS) at the Daresbury Laboratory in Cheshire, England was the first second-generation synchrotron light source to produce X-rays.
 The research facility provided synchrotron radiation to a large number of experimental stations and had an operating cost of approximately £20 million per annum.

 SRS had been operated by the Science and Technology Facilities Council.
 The SRS was closed on 4 August 2008 after 28 years of operation.

 History

 Following the closure of the NINA synchrotron, construction of the facility commenced in 1975 and the first experiments were completed using the facility by 1981.

 In 1986 the storage ring was upgraded with additional focusing to increase the output brightness, the new 'lattice' being termed the HBL (High Brightness Lattice).